 About Anna Taylor

-Meanwhile lets just say that we are proud Anna Taylor contributed a whooping 10 entries.
+But we are proud to say that Anna Taylor contributed 10 entries already.

 Hello Ruby, created by Linda Liukas, is a wonderful way to engage children in understanding the technical world in which they live.
 Hello Ruby is a collection of games, activities and stories which are creative and colourful.
 Go on amazing adventures with Ruby and learn about how to break down problems and solve them.
 There […]